exercism/v3/languages/csharp/exercises/concept/enums/.docs/instructions.md

 - 400 means `ClientError`
 - 500 means `ServerError`

-Define an `ErrrorCodes` enum that will represent these three response codes, take note that no spaces are allowed.
+Define an `ErrrorCode` enum that will represent these three response codes, take note that no spaces are allowed.
 Codes are inscrutable, your users would favor something they can easily understand.
-Help your users by **implementing a method that will return the response in string instead of just a number.**
+Help your users by **implementing a method that will return the response as a string instead of just a number.**

 ### 2. Differentiate between successful and unsuccessful given more codes